New Zealand's smoking ban overlooks worry about growing youth vaping - NewsBreak

 Large Tobacco firms were quick to switch to e-cigarettes that offer different flavours and create designs targeting a new generation of users.

-British American Tobacco sells e-cigarettes under the Vuse brand, while Imperial Brands markets Blu e-cigarettes.
+British American Tobacco (BATS.L) sells e-cigarettes under the Vuse brand, while Imperial Brands (IMB.L) markets Blu e-cigarettes.

 Vaping can be effective for adults who want to quit but it is being targeted at young people, said Associate Professor Collin Tukuitonga, at the Faculty of Medical and Health Sciences, University of Auckland.